BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 </p>

 <p>
-She described it as an unbelievable feeling of joy, freedom, and lightness.
+She described it as unbelievable joy, freedom, and lightness.
 She said that, if anything, the experience is underrated.
 </p>

 <p>